 LaTeX packages for the working mathematician

-I’ve written small LaTeX packages to help me write down solutions
+I’ve written small LaTeX packages to help me write down solutions to Algebra

-by the package are simply short-hands for symbols in
+are simply short-hands for symbols in amssymb

 .
 Here are the first two files: